On This Page

 - The injury was caused by act of God unless your position exposes you to a greater risk than would apply to the general public.

-If you're injured as described above or get an occupational disease, you should immediately inform your supervisor and complete a First Report of Incident form, read the Notice of Network Requirements [PDF] and complete the Network Acknowledgement form.
+If you're injured as described above or get an occupational disease, you should immediately inform your supervisor and complete an Employee Injury/Illness form, read the Notice of Network Requirements [PDF] and complete the Network Acknowledgement form.
 These forms should be completed by you and given to your supervisor and/or department human resources (HR) contact as soon as possible and generally within 24-48 hours of the injury.
 If medical treatment is needed urgently, these forms may be submitted as soon as practicable after medical treatment has been provided.

 - Workers’ Compensation Network Acknowledgement form (English) [PDF]